-VDCs are used by the Cloud Administrator to isolate users and allocate resources but are not offered on-demand.
+Groups are used by the Cloud Administrator to isolate users, which are combined with VDCs to have allocated resources, but are not offered on-demand.

-These "Advanced Users" typically access to the cloud by using the CLI or the User View of Sunstone.
+These "Advanced Users" typically access the cloud by using the CLI or the User View of Sunstone.
 This is not the default model configured for the group Users.